Tuankiet0903/next_app/README.md

 ### Prerequisites

 - Bun (latest version)
-- Docker (optional, for containerized database)
+- Docker (optional, for a containerized database)
 - PostgreSQL (if not using Docker)

 ### Installation